+165 Ben Kiernan, Pol Pot Regime, pp. ix.

-The Cambodian Genocide began in 1975, after the Khmer Rouge took power.
-They were a communist insurgent group that had been working for over a decade to gain power and named their regime Democratic Kampuchea (DK).152 Their origin was built atop a legacy of US bombing in Cambodia.
-Lasting from 1969 to 1973, this violence gave the communist Pol Pot and his followers effective anti-US propaganda and a defense for their murder of enemies.153 Killings were particularly violent and widely distributed; almost anyone could be perceived as an enemy of the state, for almost any reason.154 There were three main groups targeted: religious groups, ethnic and racial minority groups, and the eastern Khmers, who lived near Vietnam.155 Here, ethnic Chinese were again targeted.
-This time it was not because of their perceived dissidence but because of perceived laziness derived from their city dwelling.156 Of their original population of 425,000 in 1975, only 200,000 had survived by 1979.157 a bit of luck.
-Kang Khek Iev, often known as Deuch, oversaw the Khmer Rouge prison and extermination center Tuol Sleng.
-When the regime fell, he did not destroy the prison archives that documented the crimes which occurred there; instead, he made sure to murder almost all remaining prisoners.159 These documents formed the foundation of many arguments by the Extraordinary Chambers in the Court of Cambodia that investigated the genocide.
+of perceived laziness derived from their city dwelling.166 Of their original population of 425,000 in 1975, only 200,000 had survived by 1979.167

+Out of a population of 8 million, approximately 1.5 million Cambodians are estimated to have died during this time, many from executions and many from starvation.
+168 Although we've learned much of this through oral histories, the prosecutors of the Cambodian Genocide also got lucky.
+Kang Khek Iev, often known as Deuch, was in charge of the Khmer Rouge prison and extermination center Tuol Sleng.
+When the regime fell, he didn't destroy the prison archives that documented the crimes which occurred there; instead, he made sure to murder almost all remaining prisoners.
+169 These documents formed the foundation of many arguments by the Extraordinary Chambers in the Court of Cambodia that investigated the genocide.
 This was a common thread throughout the Cambodian Genocide.
-Many top officials meticulously documented their actions, both out of ignorance of their coming fall and of the coming of the internet, which would allow their documents to be widely circulated.160 This sort of written documentation is perhaps the most helpful tool genocide researchers can have.
+Many top officials meticulously documented their actions, both out of ignorance of their coming fall and of the coming of the internet, which would allow their documents to be widely circulated.
+170 This sort of written documentation is perhaps the most helpful tool genocide researchers can have.
 Unfortunately, the Sook Ching has significantly less written documentation, and so I must focus more on oral histories.